awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 1. Open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.
 **Note**
-If you dont already use Amazon Route 53, you can get started [here\.](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide//getting-started.html#getting-started-find-domain-name) After you have completed your set up, you can resume the instructions below\.
+If you don't already use Amazon Route 53, you can get started [here\.](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide//getting-started.html#getting-started-find-domain-name) After you have completed your set up, you can resume the instructions below\.

 1. In the list of hosted zones, choose the name of your domain\.